 Tax records are important because audits can happen for several years after a return has been filed.
 It’s recommended to keep your tax forms and all relevant records in a safe place for six years.
 It is perfectly acceptable to keep those records in a digital format and save them in a safe, secure, document drive such as Dropbox, or One Note, or other file keeping system.

-Remember that being some preparation, awareness, and help when needed, filing tax returns can be a simple process that isn’t too overwhelming.
+Remember that with some preparation, awareness, and help when needed, filing tax returns can be a simple process that isn’t too overwhelming.
+The above tax tips can serve to keep you organized and prepared.
+But, don’t overlook getting help when needed.
+Tax services are more affordable than you might think and our aim is to provide affordable services to our clients.

 As always we’re here to help.
 Simply email or call at (740) 374-6942, Cinda@CowderyTax.com, or use the contact form below.